Add to your Claude Code skills

 | ------------- | ------------- | ------------- |

 | matlab-root | Full path specifying which MATLAB to start.
 Do not include /bin in the path.
-By default, the server tries to find the first MATLAB on the system PATH. | "--matlab-root=/home/usr/MATLAB/R2025a" |
+By default, the server tries to find the first MATLAB on the system PATH. | Windows: --matlab-root=C:\\Program Files\\MATLAB\\R2026a Linux/macOS: --matlab-root=/home/usr/MATLAB/R2026a |

 | initialize-matlab-on-startup | To initialize MATLAB as soon as you start the server, set this argument to true.
-By default, MATLAB only starts when the first tool is called. | "--initialize-matlab-on-startup=true" |
+By default, MATLAB only starts when the first tool is called. | --initialize-matlab-on-startup=true |

 | initial-working-folder | Specify the folder where MATLAB starts.
 If you do not specify a value, MATLAB starts at the path of your AI application's first Root (MCP).
-If you have not defined a root, MATLAB starts in these locations: Linux: /home/username Windows: C:\Users\username\DocumentsMac: /Users/username/Documents | "--initial-working-folder=C:\\Users\\name\\MyProject" |
+If you have not defined a root, MATLAB starts in these locations: Linux: /home/username Windows: C:\Users\username\DocumentsMac: /Users/username/Documents | Windows: --initial-working-folder=C:\\Users\\username\\MyProject Linux/macOS: --initial-working-folder=/Users/username/MyProject |

 | matlab-display-mode | Specify whether to show the MATLAB desktop.
 Use desktop mode (default) to show the MATLAB desktop.
 Use nodesktop mode to use MATLAB only from your AI application, without the MATLAB desktop.
-Note that in nodesktop mode, commands requiring a graphical interface (such as edit, open, open_system, uifigure, and appdesigner) will still open MATLAB windows on your desktop.| "--matlab-display-mode=nodesktop" |
+Note that in nodesktop mode, commands requiring a graphical interface (such as edit, open, open_system, uifigure, and appdesigner) will still open MATLAB windows on your desktop. | --matlab-display-mode=nodesktop |